 This makes things easier for creators and consumers.

-Instagram is literally becoming a one-stop shop for influencers and brands to engage their audiences.
+Instagram is literally becoming a one-stop shop for influencers and brands to engage with their audiences.
 Plus, consumers no longer need to cycle between apps to follow their favorite influencers.

 What’s more, IGTV is just getting started.